swiftlang/swift/docs/HowToGuides/GettingStarted.md

 * Create an empty Xcode project in the workspace, using the _External Build System_ template.
-* For a Ninja target that you want to build (e.g. `swift-frontend`), add a target to the empty project, using the _External Build System_ template.
+* Add a target to the empty project, using the _External Build System_ template, and name it after the Ninja target that you want to build (e.g. `swift-frontend` is the compiler).
 * In the _Info_ pane of the target settings, set
   * _Build Tool_ to the absolute path of the `ninja` executable (the output of `which ninja` on the command line)
-  * _Arguments_ to the Ninja target name (e.g. `swift-frontend`)
+  * _Arguments_ to the Ninja target (e.g. `bin/swift-frontend`)
-  * _Directory_ to the absolute path of the directory where the Ninja target lives.
-For Swift targets (the compiler, standard library, runtime, and related tooling), this is the `build/Ninja-*/swift-macosx-*` directory.
+  * _Directory_ to the absolute path of the build directory where the Ninja target lives.
+For Swift targets such as the compiler or standard library, this is the `build/Ninja-*/swift-macosx-*` directory.
 * Add a scheme for the target.
 In the drop-down menu, be careful not to mistake your target for a similar one that belongs to a generated Xcode project.
 * > **Note**